A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Timing Methodology

 We followed a four-step phase-connection process.
 First, we determined orbital phases (i.e.~the best T0) for each observation (see section \ref{GenTOAs}).
 Second, we phase-connected overlapping two-year chunks of data, fitting for frequency, first and second frequency derivatives, and position.
 Third, we verified that the number of pulse rotations between each TOA in the overlapping sections were identical for each phase-connected section.
 Fourth, we joined all the sections together using the rotational counts between all the TOAs.

 This process produced a phase-connected timing solution.
-We next held the T0 values fixed while fitting for long-term parameters: orbital period, spin frequency, spin frequency derivatives one through five, DM, and DM derivative. \texttt{PINT} struggled with fitting the $10000+$ TOAs with the \texttt{binary\_piecewise} model, given the large number of free parameters, which is one of the reasons we pursued an additional ``isolation" fitting technique (see section \ref{iso}).
+We next held the T0 values fixed while fitting for long-term parameters: orbital period, spin frequency, spin frequency derivatives one through five, DM, and DM derivative. \texttt{PINT} struggled with fitting the 10000+ TOAs with the \texttt{binary\_piecewise} model, given the large number of free parameters, which is one of the reasons we pursued an additional ``isolation" fitting technique (see section \ref{iso}).
 To accommodate non-GBT data, we manually fit for the \texttt{JUMPs} between datasets.
 We did this by fixing all long-term parameters and then isolating portions of the data that had two different instruments and fitting for JUMPs in these isolated portions in a pair-wise round-robin fashion until instrumental offsets were smaller than offsets due to T0 measurement errors and much smaller than overall timing noise.

-In order to nail down the short-term orbital variations within the long-term solution, we assumed that the orbital period was constant over roughly two to four-week periods, and used multiple observations within such periods to constrain the piecewise constant T0 for those data.
+In order to nail down the short-term orbital variations within the long-term solution, we assumed that the orbital period was constant over roughly two to four-week periods (see Figure~\ref{fig:simple} and the top panel of Figure~\ref{fig:GPR}, which assume constant orbital period: the residuals are flat on timescales of a year or less and deviations from the constant orbital period model are only apparent on years-long timescales), and used multiple observations within such periods to constrain the piecewise constant T0 for those data.
 This was more important for the data before the year 2000, which had fewer and less precise TOAs.

 The orbital phase residuals between the measured and predicted T0s, assuming a constant orbital period (see sections \ref{T0var} and \ref{PBDOT}), showed a stochastic-like pattern with a general quadratic trend.
 We used a least-squares fit to determine a best-fit orbital period derivative from the T0s, and also performed a Gaussian Process Regression which allowed us to predict and refine T0 measurements that were poorly determined in the first iteration.